hehew321/iDeepC/README.md

 ## Code details
 * iDeepC.py is the main program.
 * CRIP_data.py and GraphProt_CLIP_data.py are the data processing script of the RBP-37 (CRIP) and RBP-24 (GraphProt) dataset, respectively.
-* CRIP_C22ORF28.h5 and GraphProt_CLIP_C22ORF28_Baltz2012.h5 are the pretrained model parameters for C22ORF28, and they are respectively loaded when training models for individual RBPs in RBP-37 and RBP-24 dataset.
+* CRIP_C22ORF28.h5 and GraphProt_CLIP_C22ORF28_Baltz2012.h5 are the pretrained model parameters for C22ORF28, and they are respectively loaded when training iDeepC models for individual RBPs in RBP-37 and RBP-24 dataset.

 ## Dependency